Learn how to use URL patterns to control when and where your content appears in your application

 (missing company segment)/app/apple/projects/1

-(path too deep)Tip: Parameter names like
+(path too deep)Tip: Parameter names like:company

 or:slug